Updated July 6, 2023

 Normalization aims at illustrating multiple levels of breaking down the data.
-Any level of normalization is expected to be accomplished on the same level, that is, before moving ahead to the next levels.
-A relational database model is usually confirmed to be normalized, only when it satisfies the necessary conditions of the third normalization form.
-Normalization offers an impression of reassurance on the database plan, to be extra strong and reliable.
+One should accomplish any level of normalization on the same level before advancing to the subsequent levels.
+To ensure the normalization of a relational database model, it should meet the requirements of the third normalization form.
+Normalization offers reassurance that the database plan is extra strong and reliable.

 7. High Security

-As the data is divided amongst the tables of the relational database system, it is possible to make a few tables to be tagged as confidential and others not.
-This segregation is easily implemented with a relational database management system, unlike other databases.
+Users can designate tables as confidential or non-confidential in a relational database system.
+This enables the secure division of data across multiple tables.
+A relational database management system easily implements this segregation, unlike other databases.
 When a data analyst tries to log in with a username and password, the database can set boundaries for their level of access by providing admission only to the tables they are allowed to work on, depending on their access level.

 8. Feasible for Future Modifications

 Due to the organization of records in separate tables based on their categories, the relational database system makes it straightforward to insert, delete, or update records to meet the latest requirements.
 The relational database model tolerates the newest requirements presented by the business, accommodating evolving needs and demands.
 By maintaining the fundamental qualities of the relational database management system, it becomes possible to insert or modify any new or existing tables or columns of data, depending on the provided conditions.

-To sum up all the advantages of using the relational database over any other type of database, a relational database helps in maintaining the data integrity, data accuracy, reduces data redundancy to minimum or zero, data scalability, data flexibility and facilitates makes it easy to implement security methods.
+To sum up all the advantages of using the relational database over any other type of database, a relational database helps maintain data integrity and accuracy, reduces data redundancy to a minimum or zero, data scalability and data flexibility, and makes it easy to implement security methods.
 Above all, a Relational Database Management system is a simpler database model to design and implement.

 This is a guide to the Relational Database Advantages.
-Here we discuss the basic concept with top 8 advantages of Relational Database in detail.
+Here we discuss the basic concept with the top 8 advantages of Relational Databases in detail.
 You may also look at the following articles to learn more-